 So yes, based on the above, a song like Sia’s “Cheap Thrills” has emotional context here.
 To me it’s a charged context of of “we’re going to party tonight…and party on the cheap!”

 Now, before I leave, I said something important.
 That this concept works in all decades.
-So let’s just look at the top songs from say...oh I don’t know, my favorite decade for songwriting...the 1980s.
+So let’s just grab some inspiration from say, the top songs of, oh I don’t know, my favorite decade for songwriting and songwriters…the 1980s.
 Yeah!

-I’m just “needle dropping” some song titles here over that special 10 year period...but this is what I came across:
+I’m just “needle dropping” some song titles and my favorite song lyrics here over that special 10 year period…but this is what I came across:

 So now…as a follow up exercise…here’s a challenge.
 Take a look at the last 5 songs you’ve written.
 Do they have that “je ne sais quoi” in regards to a concept?…that “oh shit, I’ve never heard someone say it like THAT before” type of moment?